adi-balaji/pokemon_net/README.md

 # pokemon_net

+#### Have you ever wondered what your pokemon type is?
+Perhaps you have wondered what your pet's type would be?
+PokemonNet offers an AI model that can predict the pokemon type of anything given just a picture!

-A neural network project designed to predict the type of any given Pokemon.
-This project was undertaken as a practical approach to learning PyTorch and deep learning concepts, with the added fun of predicting Pokemon types.
+PokemonNet neural network project designed to predict the type of any given Pokemon.
+This project was undertaken as a practical approach to learning PyTorch and deep learning concepts, with the added fun of using Pokemon as a theme.
+The project contains an all encapsulating PokemonPredictor that provides an intuitive way to simply download images, train a neural network and test out predictions on pokemon images, or your own images.
+The maximum accuracy PokemonNet achieved was about 56.6%; random chance is about 5.56%, indicating that the model has really learned to discern pokemon type through image features.
+Please contact me if you have any questions!

 ## Project Overview